APWilson97/CV/README.md

 ## Hobbies

 - Photography 📷, mainly landscape on both film and digital
-- Gaming 🎮
+- Gaming 🎮, I've been loving classic PS1 JRPGs at the moment
-- Listening to music 🎧, as well as collecting records
+- Listening to music 🎧, as well as collecting vinyl records
 - Reading epic fantasy novels 📚